-Calling the Capitol riot a non-movement might imply a similarity to the horizontal, decentralized mass movements seen on the "left" since at least the anti-globalization movement.
-This would be misleading, since part of what makes the far right decentralized is competing relationships to hierarchy.
-The fact that the far right is devoted to hierarchy is what, in my view, confuses observers into thinking of MAGA as a coalition with a shared goal.
-From this vantage point, the aftermath of the Capitol riot will be seen as in-fighting and a series of splits within a hierarchical movement.
-Looking at the Capitol riot as a non-movement means recognizing that these divisions were already there and the fighting is not between insiders.
-What this means is that the Capitol riot was never dependent on the harmony of its participants and, therefore, neither will their next action.
+Calling the Capitol riot a non-movement might imply a similarity to the horizontal, decentralized mass movements seen on the "left" since at least the aning a traditional fascist strategy.
+Certainly, there are ti-globalization movement.
+This would be misleadsome among their ranks that see it that way too.
+But ing, since part of what makes the far right decentralif we get distracted by the fascists' fantasies of what ized is competing relationships to hierarchy.
+The fact ought to happen, we might miss the power they disthat the far right is devoted to hierarchy is what, in cover in relatively horizontal and adaptable networks my view, confuses observers into thinking of MAGA of non-movements.
+If there is anything definitive to as a coalition with a shared goal.
+From this vantage say about a complex assembly in the Capitol riot, it is point, the aftermath of the Capitol riot will be seen that they shared a willingness to experiment together as in-fighting and a series of splits within a hierarto see what worked, whether it perfectly fit their idechical movement.
+Looking at the Capitol riot as a ology or not.
+We might see them try something simnon-movement means recognizing that these diviilar again or they might experiment with something sions were already there and the fighting is not beelse.
+Either way, they - in some form - will be back. tween insiders.
+What this means is that the Capitol \star riot was never dependent on the harmony of its participants and, therefore, neither will their next action.